 Identification Excellent: Good: Average: Poor: 20 Points Possible Fully identifies the work of art (20 points) Identifies the work of art adequately.
 (14 points) Somewhat identifies the work.
 (10 points) Little or no identification.
-(0-6 points) Description 75 Points Possible Idetail (clipiect_matter and Describes the work of art with an adequate amount of detail.
-(55 points) Little or no description of the work.
+(0-6 points) 1 Describes the visual work of art with Little or no description of the work.
 Or the essay is written in third person.
 Or it includes historical or biographical information.
 Or shows High percentage of plagiarism or AI usage.
 (0-20 points) Analysis 75 Points Possible Analyzes the Style and the use of all of the Visual Elements and demonstrates a close engagement with the work of art.
-(75 points) Analyzes the Style and most of the Visual Elements.
-(55 points) Some analysis of the Style and/or Visual Elements.
+(75 points) and most of the Some analysis of the Style and/or Visual Elements.
 (40 points) Little or no analysis of Style or Visual Elements.
 Or the essay is written in third person.
 Or it includes historical or biographical information.
 Or shows High percentage of plagiarism or Al usage.
-Interpretation 75 Points Possible based on the Style, Subject- matter, and use of the Visual Elements.
-Fully explains the interpretation.
-Demonstrates an ability to evaluate and Interprets the mood and meaning of the work based on the Style, Subjectmatter and Visual Elements (55 points) Interprets the work without explaining the basis of the interpretation.
+(0-20 points) Interpretation 75 Points Possible he has a style subject Interprets the mood and meaning of the work based on the Style, Subject- matter and Visual Elements (55 points) Interprets the work without explaining the basis of the interpretation.
 (40 points) Little or no interpretation or explanation.
 Or the essay is written in third person.
 Or it includes historical or biographical information.
 Or shows High percentage of plagiarism or Al usage.
+(0-20 points)